tranlynhathao/MyLazyVim/README.md

    git clone https://github.com/tranlynhathao/MyLazyVim.git
    ```

-## Note: Make sure you have Neovim installed before proceeding with these steps.
+**Note:** Before proceeding with these steps, ensure that Neovim is installed on your system.